ReactiveMongo/reactivemongo-site/releases/0.10/documentation/bson/overview.md

 All these classes extend [BSONValue](/releases/0.10/api/reactivemongo/bson/BSONValue.html).

 A document is represented by `BSONDocument`.
 A `BSONDocument` is basically an immutable list of key-value pairs.
-Since it is the most used BSON type, one of the main focuses of the ReactiveMongo BSON library is to make manipulations of BSONDocuments as easy as possible.
+Since it is the most used BSON type, one of the main focuses of the ReactiveMongo BSON library is to make manipulations of BSONDocument as easy as possible.

 Furthermore, the whole library is articulated around the concept of `BSONDocumentWriter` and `BSONDocumentReader`.
-These are type classes which purpose is to serialize/deserialize objects of arbitraty types into/from BSON.
+These are type classes which purpose is to serialize/deserialize objects of arbitrary types into/from BSON.
 This makes usage of MongoDB much less verbose and more natural.

 [Next: Using the ReactiveMongo BSON library](usage.html)